k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 For example, the percentage is 10%, min is 100 and max is 500.
 Hence, if a table includes 200 rows, the sample size wwould be 100.
 If a table includes 2,000 rows, the sample size would be 200.
 If a table includes 100,000 rows, the sample size would be 500.

+Starting from V8.3, Row Count check box is defined as part of the sample size.
+When Row Count is set to false, the Data Snapshot step does not perform ```count(*)```.
+Instead, the sample size is equal to Max.
+This is recommended for the data sources that have difficulty performing ```count(*)```, such as Cassandra.

 ### Global Shema Exclusion

 By default, all the data platform's entities are scanned except for those that are in the global schema exclude list.